Malaysian Malay: Other countries

-The national standard variety of Malay employed in Brunei largely follows the Malaysian standard, the main differences being minor variation in pronunciation and some lexical influence from Brunei Malay, the local non-standard variety of Malay.
-Also in Singapore, the Malaysian standard form of Malay is employed.
+The national standard variety of Malay employed in formal communications of Brunei dubbed "Standard Brunei Malay" (or internally "Standard Malay") is observed to largely follow the Malaysian standard; the main differences being minor variation in pronunciation and some lexical influence from Brunei Malay, the local non-standard vernacular variety of Malay.

 Writing system

-The script of the Malaysian language is prescribed by law as the Latin alphabet, known in Malay as Rumi (Roman alphabets), provided that the Arabic alphabet called Jawi (or Malay script) is not proscribed for that purpose.
+The Latin alphabet, known in Malay as Rumi (Roman alphabet), is prescribed by law as the official script of Malaysian Malay, and the Arabic alphabet called Jawi (or Malay script) is not legally prescribed for that purpose.
 Rumi is official while efforts are currently being undertaken to preserve the Jawi script and to revive its use in Malaysia.
-The Latin alphabet, however, is still the most commonly used script in Malaysia, both for official and informal purposes.
+The Latin alphabet, however, is still the most commonly used script in Malaysia, for both official and informal purposes.